davidshq/vtk-js-notes/Glossary/Basic-Glossary.md

 # Visualization Pipeline
 - The visualization pipeline consists of *data objects* that are passed through a series of *process objects*.
 May also be called the *visualization network*.

+# Widgets
+- Allow users to interact with the rendering, e.g. via clicking, dragging, etc.